GoogleContainerTools/skaffold/docs/content/en/docs/getting-started/_index.md

 ## `skaffold dev`: Build and deploy your app every time your code changes

-Run command `skaffold dev` to build and deploy your app continuously.
+Run command `skaffold dev --default-repo <myrepo>` to build and deploy your app continuously.
+The `--default-repo` functionality enables to push images to your own repository instead of the default `gcr.io/k8s-skaffold` repo.
 You should see some outputs similar to the following entries:

 ```
 Starting build...